danielsinderson/personal-website/src/pages/posts/book-vocoder.md

 and are changed by it.

 ---
+# Process
 When I write poems I like to cheat.
-I give myself obscure and oppressively specific constraints to get words on the page, then I abandon the constraints and begin revising.
+I give myself obscure and oppressively specific constraints to get words on the page, then I abandon those constraints and begin revising.

 For the bulk of the poems in *Vocoder*, this constraint was to write a very specific kind of cento.
 If you're unfamiliar, a cento is a sort of collage poem: you create it by pulling lines from other poems and rearranging them.